dfsp-spirit/haze/README.md

 ### Benchmarks

 This requires the `microbenchmark` package.
+The mesh I use for the benchmark has 160,000 vertices.
+The results will obviously differ for meshes of different size and your hardware, so run these benchmarks yourself for your data.

 #### Measuring C++ versus R performance